-A massive wave of art will engulf Cleveland during FRONT International: Cleveland Triennial for Contemporary Art July 14-Sept.
-30. And, as a world-class center of arts and culture, Cleveland's never been more ready.
+A massive wave of art will engulf Cleveland during FRONT International: Cleveland Triennial for Contemporary Art July 16 - Oct.
+2. And, as a world-class center of arts and culture, Cleveland's never been more ready.

 Image Courtesy FRONT International. © Artist Jan van der Ploeg

-This multi-venue, nearly three-month event is set to encompass the city and surrounding area with an array of museum exhibitions, artistic projects and public programming featuring contemporary artwork from more than 110 local, national and international artists.
+This multi-venue, nearly three-month event is set to encompass the city and surrounding area with an array of museum exhibitions, artistic projects and public programming featuring contemporary artwork from over 75 local, national and international artists.
 FRONT will be a one-of-a-kind opportunity, as the art featured will be framed by the city of Cleveland.
-In fact, FRONT's theme, "An American City," encourages the participating artists to research and collaborate with residents on a long-term basis.
+In fact, FRONT's theme, "Oh Gods of Dust and Rainbows," embraces art as an agent of transformation, a mode of healing and a therapeutic process.
+The theme comes from acclaimed poet and former Clevelander Langston Hughes' 1957 poem "Two Somehwat different Epigrams."
 So, you really won't find anything else like it in the country.

 "Our Home." © Odili Donald Odita.
 Courtesy of the artist, Jack Shainman Gallery, New York.